Get a head start on university computer science concepts

 Computer Science Summer Institute (CSSI) Diversity Scholarship

-To apply, you must first apply to the Computer Science Summer Institute.
-Then, please provide a response to each of the three prompts below:
+To apply, please provide both a letter of recommendation from a teacher or counselor from your high school and a response to each of the three prompts below:

 1) Describe specific experiences or circumstances in your life that give you a particular appreciation for issues of diversity and inclusion.